Assignment 7: System Monitor with Interrupts

 • The starter code contains an empty ps2.c file.
 Copy/paste your existing code from assign5/ps2.c to get your starting point.

-• test_interrupts.c: test program with your unit tests
+• test_interrupts.c: test program, unit tests

 • interrupts_console_shell.c: application program that runs your shell, reading input from the PS/2 keyboard via interrupts and displaying output to the console.
 You will use this program unchanged.